GMP cleaning and sanitation practices in pharmaceuticals

 Different manufacturing areas within the facility carry different levels of contamination risk to the product.

-There is a higher risk of contamination in areas where the product is exposed to the environment, for example, in the dispensary, formulation areas, and bottle-filling rooms.
+There is a higher risk of contamination in areas where the product is exposed to the environment, such as the dispensary, formulation areas, and bottle-filling rooms.

 To reduce environmental contamination, you must take necessary measures to control the air, typically using filters.